-9 government policies for stimulating the economy
+9 government policies for stimulating economic growth

 What can governments do to stimulate economic growth?
 Different demand-side and supply-side policies have their advantages and disadvantages, and we will highlight the 9 most effective policies for stimulating the economy.